 Average revenue per year per client

 Ease stress.
 Focus on improvement in your technology systems.
 Advisory consulting often demands 24/7/365 schedules.
-They work across global time zones, travel extensively, work on holidays and have little down time.
-Where traditional IT support may allow for maintenance windows, advisory IT needs resilient systems and support teams that are available and working when they’re needed.
+They work across global time zones, travel extensively, work on holidays and have little downtime.
+Where traditional IT support may allow for maintenance windows, advisory IT needs resilient systems and support teams that are available and working when required.

 Identify ways to move away from billable hours and toward fixed fee billings.
 Look for alternative metrics.
 The ones mentioned above are just a few examples.
 Find out what works for your team.

 Focus on flex and remote work.
-The people who make excellent Advisory Services consultants are driven self-managers.
-The nature of their work means they’ll be offsite and working outside of the traditional nine to five work day.
+The people who make excellent advisors and consultants are driven self-managers.
+The nature of their work means they'll be offsite and working outside of the traditional nine-to-five work day.
 Prioritizing flex and remote work demonstrates that you understand the unique needs of these professionals.

-Having first class Advisory Services requires great leadership, different skills, and new processes.
-It’s not enough to just follow “best practices.”
-There’s no competitive advantage to following the herd!
-Work on nurturing a growth mindset in your firm that supports innovation in your Advisory teams and they can drive innovation throughout the firm.
+Having first-class Advisory Services requires excellent leadership, different skills and new processes.
+It's not enough to follow "best practices."
+There's no competitive advantage to following the herd!
+Work on nurturing a growth mindset in your firm that supports innovation in your Advisory teams, and they can drive innovation throughout the firm.